 Our room was on the second floor and thanks to the upgrade offered a view of the main island of Venice.
 The room was quite small at 23 square meters and there was hardly any space apart from the king-size bed, a small desk and a chest of drawers (incl. minibar).
 The decor was dark in color in keeping with the rest of the hotel and a bit dated.

 The bathroom design was very luxurious with its marble but also a bit dated.
 In addition to a shower tub, there was a toilet with an extra bidet and enough storage space on the large vanity.
 Overall everything was very clean and well made.

-Breakfast at the Hilton Molino Stucky
+How is breakfast at the Hilton Molino Stucky?